kamangir/palisades/palisades/docs/damage-analytics-round-one.md

 ℹ️ objectives:

  - 1️⃣ to ingest a few datacubes from a target.
- - 2️⃣ to find the predictions.
+ - 2️⃣ to find the predictions in mlflow.
  - 3️⃣ to review one prediction.

 ---